gregjacobs/Angular-Architecture/testing/components.md

 Components are implemented in Angular 1.x as directives, usually element directives.
-Many testing guides recommend that you simply check properties of the `$scope` (or properties of the controller in Angular 1.3+ using `bindToController`) for your assertions/expectations in tests, but this is not enough because that doesn't cover:
+Many testing guides recommend that you simply check properties of the `$scope` (or properties of the controller) for your assertions/expectations in tests, but this is not enough.
+Think of the following scenarios:

-1. If the scope property is used as part of an `ng-if` or `ng-show` expression, for example.
-2. If the scope property name is spelled correctly in the HTML template, which would break the link to the data value silently (until hopefully your QA testers notice, if you have some, or otherwise your users notice).

-WIP:

-1. It's possible that your scope property for a piece of text is correct, but that it didn't make it to the DOM because of a misspelling in the HTML template.
+1. It's possible that your scope property for say, a piece of text is correct, but that it didn't make it to the DOM because of a property misspelling in the HTML template.
-2. It's possible that your scope property for a piece of text is correct, but it is accidentally (and inadvertently) hidden by an `ng-if` or an `ng-show` above it (and one you didn't think to check).
+2. It's possible that your scope property for a piece of text is correct, but it is accidentally (and inadvertently) removed by an `ng-if` above it (and one you didn't think to check).
-3. It's possible that your expressions inside `ng-if`s, `ng-show`s, `ng-repeat`s,
-   etc. simply aren't correct, so your scope properties are simply not going to display to the user correctly.
+3. It's possible that your expression inside an `ng-if`, `ng-show`, `ng-repeat`, etc. simply isn't correct, so your component is simply not going to display to the user correctly.
+4. It's possible that you used the bind once syntax (`::`) on something in your template that you didn't mean to, and your value is not getting updated to display to the user when something changes.

-The solution to all these problems: Instead of asserting against `$scope`, assert against the DOM.
+**In all of these scenarios**, your tests may have passed because your `$scope` properties looked good, but your component did not display correctly to the user.
+The solution to all these problems?
+Instead of asserting against `$scope`, assert against the DOM.

 Let me walk you through an example: A dropdown component.

 ## The Dropdown Component

-Here we'll have a simple dropdown component.
-This will be a simple replacement for the HTML `<select>` element.
+Here we'll have a simple dropdown component from the "todo" example app.
+This is a simple replacement for the HTML `<select>` element, but will help to demonstrate the concepts.
 It's definition looks something like this:

-dropdown.js
+*todo-dropdown.js*

 {% highlight javascript %}
-angular.module( 'myApp' ).directive( 'my-dropdown', function() {
+angular.module( 'myApp' ).directive( 'myDropdown', function() {
     'use strict';

     return {
         restrict : 'E',  // element directive

-        scope : {        // always use an isolate scope - see [Components](/architecture/components/) article
+        scope : {        // always use an isolate scope - see "Components" article
             items        : '=',
             selectedItem : '=',
             onItemSelect : '&'
         },

-        templateUrl  : 'components/dropdown/dropdown.html',
+        templateUrl  : 'components/dropdown/todo-dropdown.html',
         controller   : 'MyDropdownCtrl',
         controllerAs : 'ctrl'
     };